Global Value Investors Program: Master Capital. Shape Markets. Build Enduring Value.NEW

 Module 7: Ownership Power — Activism

 In Hong Kong, participants examine investing as governance and strategic influence.
-The module explores shareholder engagement, capital allocation discipline within corporations, ESG integration, board dynamics, and value creation through ownership.
+This module explores shareholder engagement, capital allocation discipline within corporations, ESG integration, board dynamics, and value creation through ownership.

 • Evaluate governance quality as an investment signal